Tamaki & Amane

 Tamaki & Amane (環と周, Tamaki to Amane) is a Japanese manga series written and illustrated by Fumi Yoshinaga.
 It was serialized in Shueisha's josei manga magazine Cocohana from November 2022 to July 2023, with its chapters compiled into one volume released in October 2023.

+Synopsis

+The series is centered around two people, Tamaki and Amane, and their multiple shared past lives together.

 Publication

 Written and illustrated by Fumi Yoshinaga, Tamaki & Amane was serialized in Shueisha's josei manga magazine Cocohana from November 28, 2022, to July 28, 2023.
 Its chapters were compiled into a single tankōbon volume on October 23, 2023.

 During their panel at New York Comic Con 2024, Yen Press announced that they had licensed the series and would release the volume in April 2025.